THE PLEDGE TO AMEND CAMPAIGN

 The purpose of the Pledge to Amend campaign is threefold:

-1) To inform the public about the critical need to get special interest money out of elections and abolish corporate personhood to Take Back America for the People.
+1) To inform the public about the critical need to Take Back America for the People by getting special interest money out of elections and ending corporate constitutional "rights."

-2) To educate the public about how we can pass a constitutional amendment that will take us that critical step forward toward democracy.
+2) To educate the public about how to pass a constitutional amendment that will be a critical step toward democracy in the US and the world.

-3) To elect representatives in Congress and state legislatures who will show that they want to serve We the People by making support for a strong constitutional amendment a central issue in their campaigns.
+3) To elect candidates for Congress and state legislatures who demonstrate willingness to serve We the People by making support for a strong constitutional amendment a central issue in their campaigns.

 FOR A COMPARISON OF AMENDMENTS CLICK HERE.